BloodyNoah/FireworksOnJoin/README.md

 # FireworksOnJoin
-Currently spawns one green/lime Firework when someone joins. will be improved later.
+Currently spawns one green/lime Firework when someone joins. will be improved later. <br>
 Only available for 1.19